 The USB Host Shield Mini V2 (Manufacturer Part ID: HW-244) is a compact and versatile shield designed by Arduino.
 It enables microcontrollers, such as the Arduino UNO, to interface with USB devices.
 This shield allows communication with peripherals like keyboards, mice, game controllers, USB storage devices, and more.
-It is particularly useful in projects requiring USB host functionality, such as data logging, HID device control, or USB-to-serial communication.
+It is particularly useful in projects requiring USB host functionality, such as custom HID (Human Interface Device) controllers or data logging systems.

 The USB Host Shield Mini V2 is built around the MAX3421E USB peripheral/host controller IC.
 Below are its key technical details:

-The USB Host Shield Mini V2 connects to the Arduino board via SPI and additional control pins.
-Below is the pin configuration:
+The USB Host Shield Mini V2 connects to the Arduino via SPI and additional control pins.
+Below is the pinout:

 |---|---|---|